IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 - the URL for this hyperlink shall be set to the concatenation of the ImagingStudy.endpoint.address with the valueString from the matching Observation.component.id entry.
 The resulting URL shall be a valid URL according to the contentType

-- may adjust the URL to reference the series or study level accordingly to its configuration

-> The Display may choose to display the full study or only the referenced series, based on the current usage context or configuration.

 - may add additional parameters to the URL to invoke specific functions provided by the Image Manager / Image Archive

 > For example, the Display may retrieve a rendered JPEG or a thumbnail of the image instead of the DICOM object.

-Note that IMR does not prescribe any technology used for hyperlinking contents.

-Note that although the DiagnosticReport resource provides a 'ready to view' HTML version of the report, the links embedded in the HTML are fixed.
-So it does not provide the Display the control of how and what to retrieve.
+This transaction does not prescribe any specific presentation when presenting hyperlinks.
+For example, the Displays may display the hyperlinks as text or as thumbnail images.

+Displays that supports the Series/Study Navigation Option shall be capable of adjusting the URL to reference the series or study level accordingly to its configuration

+> Note: The Display may choose to display the full study or only the referenced series, based on the current usage context or configuration.

+###### 2:3.Y2.4.1.3.3 Display of Rendered Report in DiagnosticReport.presentedForm

+The Display:

+- shall be capable of presenting the rendered report in DiagnosticReport.presentedForm.data with contentType "text/html"

+- shall be capable of retrieving and presenting the rendered report specified in DiagnosticReport.presentedForm.url.
+See Retrieve Rendered Multimedia Report [RAD-Y4] for details.

+- shall be capable of presenting all hyperlinks in the rendered report

+> Note: The Display may not be able to access the content referenced by the hyperlinks due to network and content access permission.

+Displays that support the PDF Report Option shall be capable of presenting the rendered report with contentType "application/pdf".

+Displays may be capable of presenting rendered reports in other contentType.

 ### 2:3.Y2.5 Security Considerations